Happy Earth Day 2022! Enjoy the following tips and activity ideas for you to explore with your kids while at home.

 And, according to Waste Management, only 1% of plastic bags are returned for recycling, which means that the average family only recycles 15 bags a year.
 Guess where the rest go?
 Into landfills, or out as litter.

 Read more plastic bag facts here.

 Cooking at home isn’t just about saving money—think about the packaging and trash created from your takeout experience.
 Containers in bags, with cutlery you probably don’t even need.
 It all adds up quickly!

 I’m all for supporting local businesses as much as possible, so, strike a balance, and when you do eat out, do what you can to reduce container waste.
 Here are some ideas on how to go about it.

 I know, some of these things might not seem to make much of a difference, but imagine if everyone did just a little bit, as opposed to doing not much of anything?

 So, take a look at your refrigerators and pantries.
 Are there any containers that might make sense to repurpose?

-At our house, yogurt and sour cream containers are often reused as tupperware.
+At our house, bigger yogurt containers are often reused as food storage containers.
+Cardboard boxes can become fun craft fodder for cool bookmarks and there are of course plenty of options for repurposing egg cartons.
 Coffee tins make for good noise makers and toy props for kids, etc. Here are a few creative solutions.

 The ultimate way to celebrate Earth Day is to simply take it all in.